-TO:

-The Administrator, Stock Option Plan
+TO: The Administrator, Stock Option Plan

-Africa Oil Corp. (the "Company" Suite 2000, 885 West Georgia S Vancouver, B.C.
-V6C 3E8 ret
+Africa Oil Corp. (the "Company") Suite 2000, 885 West Georgia Street

+Vancouver, B.C.

+V6C 3E8

-common shares of the Company at a p nee hereby irrevocably exercises his/her Option to purchase chase price of Cdn\$ per share pursuant to the terms and conditions of the lan , as amended from time to time, and the Option Commitment date
+cably exercises his/her Option to purchase

+Compa \$ per share pursuant to the terms and conditions of d from time to time, and the Option Commitment da

-amount of Cdn\$ d cheques or bank drafts (circle one) made payable to "Africa Oil Corp." in the full payment of the Exercise Price of the aforesaid shares, being payment of prescribed statutory deductions (if applicable), being the control of prescribed statutory deductions.
+amoun Cdn\$ t of Cdn\$ in fu , and in full pay ll payment k drafts (circle one) made payable to "Africa Oil Corp." in of the Exercise Price of the aforesaid shares, be rescribed statutory deductions (if applicable), be

+Cdn\$ '·

 [OR]

+payable "Africa Oil Corp." in the amo unt of Cdn\$ er) will forward certified cheques or bank drafts (circle of in full payment of the Exercise Price of yment of prescribed statutory deductions (if applicable), be the

-Cdn\$ , and in full payment of prescribed statutory deductions (if applicable), beir il Corp. to issue the certificate(s) evidencing said shares in the name of the gned at the following address: Delivery Instructions:
+· , and in run pa yment of prescribed statutory deductions (if applicable), be zirig

+The ur ndersigned further directs Africa Oil C Corp. to issue the certificate(s) evidencing said shares in the name of the

+unders igned to be delivered to the undersigne d at the follow ing address:

+Reg gistration Instructions: Delivery Instructions:

-Name Name
+Nar me Name

-Account reference, if applicable Account reference, if applicable
+Acc ount reference, if applicable Account reference, if applicable

 Address Contact Name

-- Address
+Address

 Telephone Number

-DATED the day of , 20
+DATED tl the day of , 20

 Signature of Option Holder

 Social Insurance Number (for tax purposes only)